Muhithfahim/Muhithfahim/README.md

 # Hi there, I'm Abdul Muhith Fahim 👋

 ## About Me
 I'm a passionate coder and learner, always excited to explore new technologies and improve my skills.
-Currently, I'm an IT developer student majoring in Computer Infromation System at WCCCD,USA.
+Currently, I'm an IT developer student majoring in Computer Information System at WCCCD,USA.
 My journey in the tech world started with a curiosity for how things work behind the scenes, and this curiosity has driven me to constantly learn and evolve.

 I have a strong foundation in web development and DevOps, and I enjoy building robust, scalable applications.
 My projects reflect my commitment to quality and attention to detail, and I thrive on solving complex problems and contributing to open-source communities.